bstag/Antler/src/content/docs/content-creation.md

 ---
 title: "Content Creation Guide"
-description: "Learn how to create blog posts, projects, and documentation in MdCms"
+description: "Learn how to create blog posts, projects, and documentation in Antler"
 group: "Content Management"
 order: 1
 ---

 # Content Creation Guide

-This guide will walk you through creating different types of content in MdCms.
+This guide will walk you through creating different types of content in Antler.
 You can create content in two ways:

 1. **Admin Interface** (Recommended): Use the web-based editor at `/admin` for guided content creation
 2. **Manual Creation**: Create Markdown files directly in the `src/content/` directory